 The artwork can be more complex, work harder and have a more distinctive illustrative style.
 More animation days will enable us to spend more time on intricate, nuanced animation techniques.
 There will be increased voiceover options, opening up where the video can be used.
 All this helps marry the creative closer to the brand’s look, feel and tone.

 - Some more involved projects can cost £15,000 and above.

 This level of animation typically involves some element of brand development upfront and may include time spent reworking a static brand identity to create a motion graphics package for use in this video and future ones

 An additional budget may be required for bespoke character animation or definitely for filmed live-action elements; which takes more planning time and additional third-party resources, resulting in a highly unique piece of video.

-If you are looking to explore live-action video with animation elements built-in, a budget of £20,000 and above is a more realistic starting point.
+If you are looking to explore live-action videos with animation elements built-in, a budget of £20,000 and above is a more realistic starting point.

 In many respects, animation costs as much, or as little, as you want to spend.
 But if you value the role of video in your content marketing or communications plan, then engaging branded content will take time to design and produce.

-Working with a branded content agency will ensure not only do you get a piece of content that fits your brand, but you will find that it also delivers the desired results.
+Working with a creative content agency will ensure not only do you get a piece of content that fits your brand, but you will find that it also delivers the desired results.

-To learn more about the process or how much a bespoke animated video might cost, we invite you to request a free consultation with a member of our team.
+To learn more about the process or how much a bespoke animated video might cost, we invite you to visit our services page or request a free consultation with a member of our team below.